 Until recent years, a firm’s physical location was considered its safety perimeter.
 Inside the offices of major financial organisations, you would find clean-desk policies, auto-system time-outs, lock-screens.
 Everyone in the building protected by firewalls and software.
 Overnight, this perimeter was widened to the home of every employee and elevates us to different approaches to managing cyber security, such as those proposed by Zero Trust security strategies.

 This raised some important practical questions around how organisations can get better at co-ordinating and collaborating cross-departmentally, and how they can ensure important business services are not overly-reliant on constrained or organisationally remote functions.
-Rather, empowered to operate independently with security built-in.
+Rather, they are empowered to operate independently with security built-in.

 Security teams are normally chronically under-resourced and are therefore a bottle-neck in a centralised environment.
 To ensure resilience, business services must therefore be more federated, ensuring that business functions are adequately equipped and skilled to operate securely within defined boundaries.
 This is often enabled by providing self-service security capability that can be consumed by the wider business.
 Technologies that help to identify risks and that automate security controls (i.e. if an event happens, can it be automatically isolated without manual intervention) are also an important enabler of resilience.